cmhl93/book-summaries/jump-start-sass/booksummary.md

     * By shortening the selector, we've lowered the specificity, but we still have a large depth of applicability.
 The problem with so much depth is that it makes our CSS more dependent on a particular HTML structure.

   * Hugo's 7-1
+    * A variation of SMACSS for organizing Sass partials.
+    * It uses seven folders of partials and one master file to pull them all together
+    * The base/ folder contains broad standards across a site - such as a reset, default styles for common HTML tags, common animations, and basic typography.
+    * The layout folder includes everything one might need for laying out the structure of a site.
+    * The components folder is organized into partials by component; the pages folder contains any page-specific styles; and a themes folder holds any theme-related styles (if your project has multiple themes).
+    * 7-1 also includes an abstracts folder for Sass tools and helpers, which is organized into partials for global variables, functions, mixins, and placeholders.
+Nothing in this folder should output any CSS if compiled on its own.
+    * There is a vendors folder for third-party libraries, frameworks, and toolkits such as Normalize, Bootstrap, jQueryUI, FancyButttonsOMG, and so on.
+    * Put it all together, and you have a Sass directory similar to this:
+      ```
+      sass/base/_reset.scss

+      sass/base/_typography.scss

+      sass/components/_buttons.scss

+      sass/components/_carousel.scss

+      sass/components/_cover.scss

+      sass/components/_dropdown.scss

+      sass/layout/_navigation.scss

+      sass/layout/_grid.scss

+      sass/layout/_header.scss

+      sass/layout/_footer.scss

+      sass/pages/_home.scss

+      sass/pages/_contact.scss

+      sass/themes/_theme.scss

+      sass/themes/_admin.scss

+      sass/utils/_variables.scss

+      sass/utils/_functions.scss

+      sass/utils/_mixins.scss

+      sass/utils/_helpers.scss

+      sass/vendors/_bootstrap.scss

+      sass/vendors/_jquery-ui.scss

+      sass/main.scss

+      ```

+  * Inverted Triangle CSS (ITCSS)

 ##  The Sass Ecosystem